jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 out vec3 tangentSpaceLightDirection[maxLights];
 ```

-We also need to declare the Light data structure here so add the following before the uniforms are declared
+We also need to declare the Light data structure here like we did in the fragment shader in [8.
+Lighting](multiple-light-sources-section) so add the following before the uniforms are declared

 ```glsl
 // Light struct